 In 1990 CAA was enacted which brought HC emission standards to .310 gm/mi.
 TLEV requirements were .16 gm/mi while LEV emission requirements are .1 gm/mi and ULEV requirements are .075 gm/mi.

-With today's technology in catalytic converters and control strategies these requirements are possible.
+With today’s technology in catalytic converters and control strategies these requirements are possible.
 But also remember now that 95% of the emissions emitted from and engine happen within the first 30 seconds of operation.
-After 30 seconds many catalytic converters have "lit off" and convert 99% or more of the emissions emitted from the engine.
+After 30 seconds many catalytic converters have “lit off” and convert 99% or more of the emissions emitted from the engine.
 To bring down the emission requirements of an engine will be a major undertaking as well as billions more dollars in investment.
 In this writers opinion this money is better spent on newer technology that will reduce green house emissions and improve economy of the vehicles.
 Fuel cells, natural gas, electric and hybrid vehicles all fall into this equation.
 Emission standards are at a point of diminishing returns.
-The next time that you hear a politician tell you that this new standard will reduce emissions by 30% remember what it is 30% of.
+The next time that you hear a politician tell you that this new standard will reduce emissions by 30% remember what it is, 30% of.
 30% of a 2.0 gm.
-Standard was significant while 30% of .075 is insignificant.
+Standard was significant while 30% of .075 is relatively less significant.